Clinton Boys

 Figure 1: Seats and quotas by year.

 So what would Australian political history look like if we’d had a party list PR system?
 Let’s set the ground rules for our alternative universe.
-A party list system with a single vote per person (so no preferences) and no threshold: even if you get enough votes to recieve a single seat, you’re in.
+A party list system with a single vote per person (so no preferences) and no threshold: even if you get enough votes to receive a single seat, you’re in.
 I’m going to look at nineteen elections in the last fifty years, from 1972 to 2019.
 In Figure 1 you can see how the number of seats in parliament has changed (on the left $y$-axis), and the corresponding total number of votes required nationwide to win a single seat (on the right $y$-axis); this is called the quota (it’s mostly increasing because of population growth and sometimes decreasing because seats were added to the parliament).

 A final note before getting into the results for each election: the Australian Senate is elected with proportional representation, but with six large electorates, one for each state.
 So I’ve included below for each year the real Senate result.
 The difference between the House result under PR and the senate is due to the outsized influence of smaller states like Tasmania and South Australia, who get the same amount of senators (12) as the significantly more populous Eastern states.
 Of course there are additional complications that prevent us from reading too much into this: first, the Senate does use preferential voting like the House, and also only half of all Senators are up for election in a given election (unless it’s a double dissolution, like in 1974, 1975, 1983, 1987 and 2016).